 Grades 6 – 8

 Evergreen Middle School is in Bushwick, where the child poverty rate is among the highest in Brooklyn.
 Currently, every student in the school is taking our classes.
 The school has a small new garden with plenty of space for future expansion.
-In addition to science-based garden classes, school staff plans to use the garden as alternative instructional space for special education and ESL/ELL classes, with Edible Schoolyard NYC’s support.
+In addition to science-based garden classes, school staff plans to use the garden as alternative instructional space for special education and ESL/ELL classes, with Edible Schoolyard NYC’s support, incorporate more cooking and garden lessons into the school environment.

 P.S.
 109 Sedgwick